joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

     }

-The `getBrowserObjects()` method returns an array of each of the properties in the browser’s navigator object.
+The `getBrowserObjects()` method returns an array of each of the properties in the browser's navigator object.
 If this array has a length of one or more items, the array of browser capabilities ( `navArr`) is appended to the array of Flash Player capabilities ( `capDP`), and the entire array is sorted alphabetically.
 Finally, the sorted array is returned to the main application file, which then